Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 <figcaption>Last equation in pseudo-C.</figcaption>
 </figure>

-And here in a more text format as before:
+And here in a mathematical format as before:

 <h:math>
 password[16:24] &oplus; passwords[8:16] = 0x231f0b21595d0455